helm/charts/incubator/openvpn/README.md

 ###Certificates

 Certificates are generated with each deployment.
 This way there is no need to store them, but this may be an issue if the pods are restarted often or if there are many clients.
-We may able a persistent storage of certs if this becomes an issue.
+We may enable a persistent storage of certs if this becomes an issue.

 ###Important values
 * service.externalPort: 443 - external LoadBalancer port